FUNCTIONAL MEDICINE SOLUTIONS FOR

-Irritable bowel syndrome (IBS) is usually diagnosed by symptoms alone, which leads thousands of people living with an incorrect or incomplete diagnosis.
+Irritable bowel syndrome (IBS) is usually diagnosed by symptoms alone, which leads to thousands of people living with an incorrect or incomplete diagnosis.

 IBS can be diagnosed with as little as recurrent abdominal pain, diarrhea or constipation.

-Many patients have discovered that their IBS diagnosis was an incomplete one, and by eliminating their gut infection, removing their food allergen, reversing deficiencies or changing their diet - their symptoms have been eliminated.
+Many patients have discovered that their IBS diagnosis was an incomplete one, and by eliminating their gut infection, removing their food allergen, reversing deficiencies, or changing their diet - their symptoms have been eliminated.